OpenSDN-io/docs/release/tf4k8s/TF-for-K8s-Quick-Start-Guide.md

 ### Case 6: Service chaining

 Service chaining essentially involves the use of network services such as a firewall and load balancer that are interconnected through the network to support an application.
 It is formed when a network policy specifies that the traffic between two networks has to flow through one or more network functions.
 The functions can be physical appliances, virtual machines or container-based.
-Tungsten Fabric creates underlay tunnels traversing through these functions based on user-defined policies.
+OpenSDN creates underlay tunnels traversing through these functions based on user-defined policies.
 The figure below shows an example service chain schema:

 ![](svc-chain3.png)

-Following a basic deployment of TF we will be setting the above shown service chain.
+Following a basic deployment of OpenSDN we will be setting the above shown service chain.
 First, we will create two virtual networks named `left-network` and `right-network` with different subnets:

     #Create a new file named `network.yaml` with the following content:
     apiVersion: k8s.cni.cncf.io/v1